HibaKob/MicroBundlePillarTrack/README.md

 ['test_001', 'test_002', 'test_003', 'test_004', 'test_005', 'test_006', 'test_007', 'test_008', 'test_009', 'test_010', 'test_011', 'test_012', 'test_013', 'test_014', 'test_015']
 ```

 3. The provided ``tif_sequence_to_TIFF_frames.py`` script can be used to prepare a batch of ``.tif`` image sequence files into the format accepted by ``MicroBundlePillarTrack``.
-To use the script, the data should have the following original structure.
+To use the script, the data should be saved in a folder having the following original structure.
+As a side note, the ``files`` folder can have multiple ``.tif`` files but we include here a single example due to file size restrictions on GitHub.

 ```bash
 |___ files
         |___"tutorial_example.tif"
 ```
-To run the provided script, simply do the following in a terminal running python:
+To run the provided script, simply do the following in a terminal running python, where the variable ``PATH_TO_Files`` is your local path to the ``files`` folder in this example:
 ```bash
 (microbundle-pillar-track-env) hibakobeissi@Hibas-MacBook-Pro tutorials % python
 Python 3.9.13 (main, Oct 13 2022, 16:12:19)